tretton37/kontan/kontan-server/README.md

 Run the `pull-latest-and-restart.sh` script to pull the latest code and restart the kontan service.
 This script will also generate the start[env].sh scripts.

 ## Service Account
-Go to firebase > Project settings > Service accounts > Generate new private key > Save the file as serviceAccount.json
+Go to firebase > Project settings > Service accounts > Generate new private key > Save the file as serviceAccount.json and serviceAccount.dev.json from the dev project